YashJPrajapati/CodeMonk/README.md

 # Django Documentaion

+## Basic Setup:
+* 1. Create a folder as your workplace
+  2. Create a django project with name using
+     ```shell
+     django-admin startproject your_projectname
+     ```
+  3. Move to the directoy by using
+  4. Create a application with a name
+  5. Create an virtual Environment so your Main system doen't get affected due to any install for the project
+  6. Active the Script of venv drag and drop the Activate.ps1 file from myenv\Scripts\Activate.ps1 or
+     ```shell
+     myenv\Scripts\activate
+     ```
+  7. Edit the files and add the required file in the application and project

 ## Installation SetUp

 Make sure you refer to the django version you are using.
 A quick way to start a new django project is to run the